Rvhoyos/A-DES-model-of-Airport-Passenger-Flow/README.md

 - **Regional flights:** coach only, 40 seats, depart hourly starting at 00:30.
 If a flight is full, the passenger queues for the next one (no one is turned away).
 - **Provincial flights:** 140 coach + 40 business seats, depart every 6 hours.
 If a flight is full, business passengers who arrived early (>90 min before departure) get a refund.
 Late arrivals are simply turned away.
 - **Check-in:** business and coach passengers use separate counters.
 Service time includes boarding pass printing, bag check, and random delays.
-- **Security:** passengers are screened by flight region (provincial vs regional), not ticket class.
-Provincial screening has 1 machine, regional has 2.
+- **Security:** passengers are routed to provincial or regional screening based on their flight type.
-- **Single arrival process:** all passengers arrive via one Poisson process (exponential inter-arrival times), then are randomly classified as commuter or provincial.
+- **Single arrival process:** all passengers arrive via one Poisson process (exponential inter-arrival times), then are randomly classified as regional or provincial.

 ## Simulation Study Goals